ThomasStolt/Copy-Recordings-Off-Rodecaster-Pro-2/README.md

 ssh root@<IP_address>

-4. If the script later is still prompting for a password, you might have to add this to your ./.ssh/config:
+4. If the script later is still prompting for a password, you might have to add this to your ~/.ssh/configi file:

 Host <IP_address>
   HostName <IP_address>